-Align Connect Appeals & Grievances PO Box 4440 Glen Allen, VA 23058-4440
+- Send a written grievance to: Align Senior Care Appeals & Grievances PO Box 4440 Glen Allen, VA 23058-4440

-• When filing a grievance, please provide:
+- When filing a grievance, please provide:

 - Your name

 - Address

-- o Telephone number
+- Telephone number

 - Member identification number

 - A summary of the complaint and any previous contact with us related to the complaint

-- The action you are requesting from us
+- \circ $\;$ The action you are requesting from us

 - A signature from you or your authorized representative and the date.
 If from your representative, please include a statement authorizing them to act on your behalf.

-Options for fast review of your grievance
+• Options for fast review of your grievance

 - You may request a fast review, and we will try to respond within a day, if your grievance concerns one of the following circumstances: - We extended the timeframe for making an organization/coverage decision, and you believe you need a decision faster. - We denied your request for a 72-hour organization/coverage decision. - We denied your request for a 72-hour appeal. - It's best to call Member Services if you want to request fast review of your grievance.
-If you mail your request, we'll call you to let you know we received it. - Whether you call or write, you should contact Member Services right away.
-The complaint must be made within 60 calendar days after you had the problem you want to complain about. - If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast complaint."
-If you have a "fast complaint," it means we will give you an answer within 24 hours.
+If you mail your request, we'll call you to let you know we received it. - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.